 If you are not zoned for a STEM magnet school, view this map to see the school for which you are eligible to apply.

-Sign up for an email reminder to alert you once the Pasco Pathways school choice application window has opened.
+Sign up to receive more info via email and get a friendly reminder once the Pasco Pathways school choice application window opens later this school year.

 Bayonet Point Middle School